Limit theorems for Markov processes indexed by continuous time Galton--Watson trees: Tree indexed Markov processes

-\begin{proof} The process $(N_t, t \ge 0)$ is a continuous time Markov branching process, so that the expectation and the variance of $N_t$ are well-known, see \cite{athreyaney} Chapter III Section 4.
-Almost sure convergence towards $W$ is stated again in \cite{athreyaney} Theorems 1 and 2 Chapter III Section 7.
-Finally, since the martingale $(N_t \expp{-r(m-1)t},t \ge 0)$ is bounded in $L^2$, we obtain the $L^2$ convergence (\eg Theorem 1.42 p.
-11 of \cite{jacodshiryaev}). \end{proof}
+\end{lemme} \begin{pf} The process $(N_t, t \ge0)$ is a continuous time Markov branching process so that the expectation and the variance of $N_t$ are well known (see~\cite{athreyaney}, Chapter~III, Section 4).
+Almost sure convergence toward $W$ is stated again in~\cite{athreyaney} (Theorems 1\vadjust{\goodbreak} and 2, Chapter III, Section 7).
+Finally, since the martingale $(N_t \rme^{-r(m-1)t},t \ge0)$ is bounded in $L^2$, we obtain the $L^2$ convergence (e.g., Theorem 1.42, page 11 of \cite{jacodshiryaev}). \end{pf}

-We also give the asymptotic behaviour of $D_t$, the number of deaths before $t$.
+We give the asymptotic behavior of $D_t$, the number of deaths before $t$. \begin{lemme} If $m>1$, the following convergence holds a.s. and in $L^2$: